 Choose your deferred period

 This is the length of time you would need to be off work before the policy kicks-in and starts paying out.
-Deferred period can range from 7 days to 12 months.
+Deferred period can range from 4 weeks to 12 months.

 Choose your payout length